 “How much do you need?”
 I asked in a low voice.

 “They say between three and five thousand dollars to get the ball rolling”, he peeped.

 My heart was breaking just like phone connection.
-His fragile life was in my hands and I felt guilty to be reluctant to wire more money.
+His complicated life was in my hands and I felt guilty to be reluctant to wire more money.

 My heart strings played sympathetic again and I forked over five thousand.